-A plan sanctioned by the U.S. Centers for Disease Control and Prevention (CDC) allows guests who have not had flu-like symptoms to be transferred over to the ms Rotterdam.
-An upside: guests who’d been sequestered in interior staterooms were now able to move into staterooms which would provide fresh air and natural lighting.
+A plan sanctioned by the U.S. Centers for Disease Control and Prevention (CDC) allows guests who have not had flu-like symptoms to be transferred to the ms Rotterdam.
+An upside: guests sequestered in interior staterooms could now move into staterooms that would provide fresh air and natural lighting.
 Ill guests remained aboard the Zaandam.

 At that point, the ships began their voyage toward Florida.